 How long does it take to make a set of dice?

 Setting up molds and pouring resin takes anywhere from 30 minutes to 2 hours, depending on the design.
+Dioramas take 3-8 hours to hand paint.
 Once the resin is in the molds, it goes into the pressure pot to remove bubbles and cure.
 After 24 hours, The dice come out of the pot and get demolded!
-After that, they need to sit for another 3-5 days to finish curing in the air before they're ready for sanding and inking, which can take a couple hours of hands on work before they're ready to be packed and mailed out.
-Generally a set takes a week to be fully completed, and 4-6 hours of hands on work and finishing before they're ready for use.
-All of this means that handmade dice are typically priced a little higher than factory molded acrylic sets!
+After that, they need to sit for another 5-7 days to finish curing in the air before they're ready for sanding and inking, which can take a couple hours of hands on work before they're ready to be packed and mailed out.
+Generally a set takes a week to be fully completed, and 4-12 hours of hands on work and finishing before they're ready for use.
+All of this means that handmade dice are priced higher than factory molded sets!